 After computing the gross income, the court will deduct the following to determine net income:

-Sometimes, parents try to avoid child support by becoming unemployed or underemployed.
+Sometimes, parents try to avoid child support by intentionally becoming unemployed (quitting a job) or underemployed (reducing hours).
 Courts don't like this behavior.
 If a court finds that a parent has done this, a judge may "impute" income to that parent.
-In order words, the court will consider the earning ability of the other parent and use the amount of income he or she could earn instead of the money they actually earn, to calculate child support.
+In other words, the court will consider the earning ability of the other parent and use the amount of income he or she could earn, instead of the money they actually earn, to calculate child support.